 A broken ceiling fan can cost you a ton of money on energy bills.
-Your ceiling fan is still one of the best ways to lower your energy costs when it comes to heating or cooling your home.
+Your ceiling fan is still one of the best solutions to lower your energy costs when it comes to heating or cooling your home.
 So, what causes the motor to hum?

-What You’ll Need to fix Your Ceiling Fan Motor
+What You’ll Need to Fix Your Ceiling Fan Motor

 Here’s a general guide for the supplies you’ll need to do the repairs and our walkthrough.

-- Screwdriver Set
+- Screwdriver Set.

-- Multimeter or a Non-contact Voltage Tester
+- A multimeter or a Non-contact Voltage Tester.

-- Needle Nose Pliers
+- Needle Nose Pliers.

-- Ball bearing puller
+- Ball bearing puller.

-- Wire Cutters
+- Wire Cutters.

-- Replacement Parts as Needed
+- Replacement Parts as Needed.